-This course is designed as an intensive workshop in reading-writing globalized fiction.
+This course is designed as an intensive workshop in reading-writing and understand fiction that employs elements of magical realism.
 In addition to studying selected novels/films over the course of the semester, we will also propose and complete a significant writing project (literary criticism OR creative writing) that will be workshopped and revised over the course of the semester.